FACxBeamery/Thomas_Week10_Assignment/README.md

 ## Testing

-Server: To run the server-side tests, whilst in the /server folder, run `npm run test`.
+Server: To run the server-side tests, whilst in the /server folder, run `npm run test`.<br/>
 Client: To run the client-side tests, whilst in the /client folder, run `npm test`.

 ## The client